websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/product-types/creating-a-grouped-product.md

     * **Meta Title**: Brakes Set Combo Kit
 1. Click _Publish_.

-Once the Grouped Product entity has been initially created, store administrators will need to associate the individual Products to the Grouped Product entry.
+Once the Grouped Product entity has been initially created, store administrators must associate the individual Products to the Grouped Product entry.

 ### Associate Products in Group